There is no excerpt because this is a protected post.

 Mission-Driven Sectors of the Economy (Healthcare and Education)

-Jane McAlevey has spent most of her life as organizer and negotiator.
+Jane McAlevey has spent most of her life as an organizer and negotiator.
 She’s fourth generation union, raised in an activist-union household.
 She spent the first half of her organizing life working in the community organizing and environmental justice movements and the second half in the union movement.
-She has led power structure analyses and strategic planning trainings for a wide range of union and community organizations and has had extensive involvement in globalization and global environmental issues.
-She worked at the Highlander Research and Education Center as an educator (and as Deputy Director) in her early 20’s.
+She has led power structure analyses and strategic planning trainings for a wide range of union and community organizations, and has had extensive involvement in globalization and global environmental issues.
+She worked at the Highlander Research and Education Center as an educator and as deputy director in her early 20’s.

 More recently, Jane has added “author and scholar” to her bio.
-McAlevey earned a PhD in June, 2015, from the City University of New York’s Graduate Center, studying with Frances Fox Piven.
-In September, 2015, she began a Post Doc at the Harvard Law School with the Labor & Worklife Program.
+She earned a Ph.D. in 2015 from the City University of New York’s Graduate Center, studying with Frances Fox Piven, after which she was a postdoc at Harvard Law School with the Labor & Worklife Program.

-Her third book, A Collective Bargain: Unions, Organizing and the Fight for Democracy, was published by Ecco/HarperCollins earlier this year .
+Her third book, A Collective Bargain: Unions, Organizing and the Fight for Democracy, was published by Ecco/HarperCollins in 2020.